 A word of caution on sharing employee survey comments

-David recommends sharing company-level quantitative results (i.e., numeric data) with leaders, managers, and employees first and give them time to digest the key outcomes before sharing the comments.
+David recommends sharing company-level quantitative results (i.e., numeric data) with leaders, managers, and employees first and giving them time to digest the key outcomes before sharing the comments.
 Also, he says, “Have one or two members of the People/HR team review comments before sharing them with the company to ensure there’s nothing inappropriate or mean-spirited that calls out a specific employee or team.
-Feedback, including comments, should be collected in the spirit of driving positive change, and inflammatory comments toward individuals don’t help drive learning and growth in an appropriate manner.”
+Feedback, including comments, should be collected in the spirit of driving positive change, and inflammatory comments toward individuals don’t help properly drive learning and growth.”

 Examples of positive and negative employee survey comments

-When it comes to the type of comments you can expect to see on an employee survey, some people just like to describe their answer or get something off their chest.
-Others like to offer praise for a person they work with or express gratitude to their employer.
+What type of comments can you expect on an employee survey?
+Some people like to describe their answers or get something off their chest.
+Others like to praise someone they work with or express gratitude to their employer.

-With Culture Amp, text analytics provides a useful way to answer the high-level question of, “What are people talking about?” and, “Generally how positive or negative are people’s sentiments on a certain topic?”
+With Culture Amp, text analytics provides a valuable way to answer the high-level question of “What are people talking about?” and “Generally, how positive or negative are people’s sentiments on a certain topic?”

-"We continue to hire very good people for product development and all other areas of the company.
+"We continue hiring very good people for product development and all other company areas.
 Everyone I work with is passionate about their jobs and collaborates well with other teams."